bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Now, this is going to be great.
 So guys, there is a lot of confusion because there's a lot of stuff going on in terms of the Bitcoin Twitter drama and Bitcoin list.
 I think a lot of people like me had the list muted for a few months due to, you know, tail emissions, RBF, Like, there's been a lot of stuff that happened in the last few months.
-So I got the vibe that a lot of people missed UpVault, some of the discussions that happened because it was lost in the noise and also confuses it with like, the ordinals and all this other stuff.
+So I got the vibe that a lot of people missed `OP_Vault`, some of the discussions that happened because it was lost in the noise and also confuses it with like, the ordinals and all this other stuff.
 Like we just posted some questions this morning on Twitter and we were sort of like talking about ordinals.

 ## Overview of OP_VAULT